communication

 For us, it was incremental.
 Work got demanding.
 We stopped protecting time for each other.
 "How was your day?" became a formality answered in bullet points.
 Sex became infrequent, then rare, then something we didn't talk about because talking about it felt too heavy.

-The researchers talk about "emotional withdrawal" — the gradual retreat from intimacy that happens when small bids for connection go unmet.
+There's a pattern underneath this that researchers call emotional withdrawal: the gradual retreat from intimacy when small bids for connection keep going unmet.
 You reach out, get nothing back, and eventually you stop reaching.
-Both partners do this, creating a widening gap that neither deliberately chose.
+Both partners do it, and the gap widens without either one deliberately choosing it.

 The Moment We Realized